shanep-capstone/cs481-s21-team_2/README.md

 **Our first goal** for the project will be to have a warehouse management software which will be stored on on a personal computer or a server, from a main menu you will have access to several basic functions:

 1. **File entry**: with a file containing relevant information (items , reference, quantity, locations...) you will enter what is stored in the warehouse.

-    _Task:  Implement inventory tracking function_
+Implement inventory tracking function.

 2. **Shipping / receiving command**: to enter any new entry or shipping in the warehouse

-3. **Report**: report could created by for specific item(s) and/or for a specific time period to let the user know the shipping and receiving entries , stock left

-    _Task: Implement Total Transaction Management functionality_
+3. **Report**: report could created by for specific item(s) and/or for a specific time period to let the user know the shipping and receiving entries , stock left.
+Implement Total Transaction Management functionality

-4. **file update** : this command will generate/ update a file on the warehouse storage (update file you entered in command 1 after you used command 2)
+4. **file update** : this command will generate/ update a file on the warehouse storage (update file you entered in command 1 after you used command 2).
+Improve warehouse performance

-    _Task: Improve warehouse performance_

 5. **Shipping support**: to manage the shipping shipment notifications or rearrangement notification

 6. **Receiving / handling support**: through wireless devices to scan and generate barcodes can be helped with a quick and easy way of support.

-    _Task: Generate barcode reader using java_
+Generate barcode reader using java

 **Our second goal** will be to develop a web application where you could use your warehouse to rent storage space and invoice your customer, or also includes features to have a more complete supply chain management program , these features will help to manage the delivery time, the orders , stock management to store most valuable items using less space or check the turnover of specific items (like food):